Mmusi/cv_notebook/README.md

-# cv_notebook-note.txt
+# cv_notebook

-notebook used for generating skills pie chart to include on my curriculum vitae.
+Notebook used for generating skills pie chart to include on my curriculum vitae.